mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 We issue *database* commands, like document *inserts* or *updates*, to the client, and the client takes care of communicating with *mongod* to execute those commands.
 If our deployment has multiple servers, we can configure our client to communicate with each of these *mongod* processes as needed.
 So we don't need to figure out which server to connect to ourselves.

 Now that we have an idea of what *mongod* is used for, let's talk about how to use it.
-The easiest way to start up a *mongod* process is to run the command *mongod* in the terminal.
+The easiest way to start up a *mongod* process is to run the command *sudo systemctl start mongod* in the terminal.
 Notice that we no longer have a command prompt in our terminal.
 If we try to type a command, such as ls, we'll just get a new line.
-If we want to continue using the terminal, we need to open a new window.
+If we want to continue using the terminal, we need to open a new window (*old way*).

 As we'll see in later lessons, we can configure *mongod* by providing a configuration file or specifying flags.
 But there are some default values to be aware of when launching *mongod* without any options.
 The port *mongod* listens on will default to *27017*.
 Clients that want to access *mongod* should specify the same port.